Rousseff booed as local fans party at World Cup opener

-SAO PAULO Even as Brazil fans rallied behind their home team after a year of World Cup protests, they had a rude welcome for President Dilma Rousseff as the tournament got under way.
+SAO PAULO, June 12 Even as Brazil fans rallied behind their home team after a year of World Cup protests, they had a rude welcome for President Dilma Rousseff as the tournament got under way.

 Just after the spirited opening ceremony in Sao Paulo, many of the roughly 60,000 soccer fans in the Corinthians arena chanted profanities at Rousseff, who was seated in a skybox at the stadium.